 Parameter Description Auto- Variables Allows you to set the values for the SIP auto variables.
 Custom Behavior If selected, allows you to override the destination for the SIP message by specifying a destination address and port.
 Note: If this option is enabled, all the other settings in the SIP message are ignored.
 Transport Layer Sets the function-level transport protocol to use.
-You have the following options: TCP UDP Last cent transport turns.
-It uses the same protocol used by the last cent Last sent transport type - It uses the same protocol used by the last sent message.
+You have the following options: • TCP • UDP Last sent transport type - It uses the same protocol used by the last sent message.
 If it cannot be evaluated, the default is UDP.
 Last received transport type - It uses the same protocol used by the last received message.
 If it cannot be evaluated, the default is UDP.
 Dialog Layer Specifies if the script function generates a new SIP dialog or uses the existing dialog.
 In SIP terms, a dialog is a SIP communication established between two UAs that persists for some time.
 It is established by SIP messages such as a 2xx response to an INVITE request, and is identified by a call identifier, a local tag, and a remote tag.
 Remove previously received messages If selected, the message queue is emptied at function execution time.
 When the Global option is selected, the value from the Global Settings > Library Settings and Outputs > VoIP > SIP page is used.
 Extended variables support If selected, enables support for test scenario variables, both read-only and custom, used in SIP message headers.
 With variable support enabled, at function execution time scenario variables are evaluated and replaced with the actual values.
 Note: This option does not affect auto variables.